cctweaker/ESPsensor/README.md

 # Features
 - perfect for infrequent small data transmissions
-- no need for full blown WiFi, connects and transmits data instantly
+- no need for full blown WiFi, connects and transmits data instantly (50 - 100ms on time)
-- much faster than other solutions that rely on Wifi
+- much faster than other solutions that rely on Wifi (secure MQTT takes about 15-20 seconds)
 - much faster trasnfer speed compared to other 2.4GHz protocols
 - lower total power consumption, great for battery operated sensors/buttons
 - uses a parallel network for IoT without hoarding your DHCP leases in WiFi (just the gateway is connected)